sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 1. More specifically, "pre-order" is the [visiting order by DFS](https://en.wikipedia.org/wiki/Depth-first_search#Vertex_orderings) where "This is a compact and natural way of describing the progress of the search" is shown in the [example](https://en.wikipedia.org/wiki/Depth-first_search#Example).
 2. BFS uses [level-order search](https://en.wikipedia.org/wiki/Tree_traversal#Breadth-first_search) because searching level by level (i.e. depth by depth).

 BTW, "exactly one path" implies only one cycle is created after adding one edge because 1. trivially this cycle must contain $e$ otherwise the original graph is not one tree.
 2. $e$ can be only concatenated with the path $p(v_1,v_2)$ in the original graph to construct one cycle.
 This is also shown in [this QA](https://math.stackexchange.com/a/420543/1059606).

+As [wikipedia](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) shows, whether path can "pass the same vertex" depends on the definition.
+IMHO in the daily life problem, the graph is probably one *simple graph* because it seems weird to loop at one middle point when we want to get to one destination (no loop) and only considers one candidate path between each vertex (not one multigraph).
+Then the case in Guy's example is impossible.
 # outline
 much of chapter 2,5,6 have been learned before.
 - By [this](https://www.reddit.com/r/learnmath/comments/s4hunt/how_long_does_it_take_for_average_person_to_learn/)